ShawnDriscoll/diceroll/docs/source/designers_notes.rst

 they were pseudo-random number generators.
 But technically, I wanted to program my Star Trek games anyway no matter what they were called.

-In the '80s, I would discover that not all comptuer languages came with random number generators built in.
+In the '80s, I would discover that not all computer languages came with random number generators built in.
 Many didn't have such a thing unless some external software library was installed.
 Both FORTRAN and C couldn't do random anything out of the box.
 A math library had to be picked from the many that were out there.
-And if none were available, a computer class on campus was available to teach you how to propgram your own random number generator from scratch.
+And if none were available, a computer class on campus was available to teach you how to program your own random number generator from scratch.

 By the '90s, random number generators were pretty much standardized as for as how accurately random they were.
 And they were included in standard